 A Wisconsin native deciduous shrub, vigorously suckering and spreading, Common Snowberry creates a cohesive bridge between ornamental interest and wildlife value in the landscape.
-With blueish-green foliage and dainty light pink clustered flower, spring and summer interest is covered.
-As the leaves drop revealing wiry hollow stems, clusters of white berries the appear late fall and remain through the winter.
+With bluish-green foliage and dainty light-pink flower clusters, spring and summer interest is covered.
+As the leaves drop revealing wiry hollow stems, clusters of white berries appear in late fall and remain through the winter.
 This shrub’s habit provides food for some animals and a home underneath for others.
 May also be known as Waxberry and White Coralberry.

 As a native shrub, Common Snowberry brings many attributes to wildlife.
 Although poisonous to humans due to saponins in the fruit, it does not pose danger to the many small mammals that use this plant’s berries for food.
-This includes deer, grouse, robins and thrushes.
-Bears and larger animals like elk and moose are keen to the fruit.
-The shrub also provides cover and nesting sites for gamebirds, rabbits and other small animals.
+This includes deer, grouse, robins, and thrushes.
+Bears and larger animals like elk and moose are keen on the fruit.
+The shrub also provides cover and nesting sites for game birds, rabbits, and other small animals.

 Lastly, the plant is a host for the Sphinx Moth larvae, its foliage providing a delicious treat!

-Common Snowberry does not have significant disease or known pests that affect the overall health of the plant.
-However, Anthracnose, powdery mildew, powdery mildew, leaf spot, and berry rot can occur.
+Common Snowberry does not have significant diseases or known pests that affect the overall health of the plant.
+However, Anthracnose, powdery mildew, leaf spot, and berry rot can occur.

-The genus symphoricarpos is derived from Greek symphorein meaning ‘borne together’ and karpos meaning ‘fruit’ – in reference to the clusters of berries the shrub is recognized for.
-Species name albus refers to the berries white color.
+The genus symphoricarpos is derived from Greek symphorein meaning ‘borne together’ and karpos meaning ‘fruit’ – in reference to the clusters of berries.
+The species name albus refers to the white berries.

 Common Snowberry is found from Alaska to southern California, and all across North America.